 This page explains about Granulomatosis with polyangiitis (GPA) (previously known as Wegener’s granulomatosis), what causes it and how it can be treated.
-It also gives details of what to expect when your child comes to Great Ormond Street Hospital (GOSH) for assessment and treatment.
+It also gives details of what to expect when a child comes to Great Ormond Street Hospital (GOSH) for assessment and treatment.

 What is granulomatosis with polyangiitis (GPA) ?